Iowa Traffic Tickets

 - Failure to provide a valid driving license or permit – $200

 - Misuse of driving license/ID card to purchase alcohol or tobacco – $200

 In addition to the base IA traffic citation fees, local courts may also assess penalties in the form of a surcharge

 Points in Iowa

-Note: Convictions of Iowa traffic violations will remain on your record, even if you provide a certificate proving the successful completion of a driver improvement school.
+Note: Convictions of Iowa traffic violations will remain on your record, even if you provide a certificate proving the successful completion of an Iowa driver improvement school.

 How Tickets Affect an Iowa Drivers License

 Motorists who fail to pay traffic citations or other court-imposed traffic fines in Iowa are at risk of incurring serious penalties.
 In case of a court fee which is more than 60 days past due, drivers may be handed down a suspended license.
-Iowa ticket violations which result in accumulation of demerit points on driving transcripts may also lead to suspension of driving privileges.
+Violations, which result in the accumulation of demerit points on driving transcripts may also lead to suspension of driving privileges.
 For instance, habitual offenders of state motor vehicle laws may lose their credential for a period of one year.
-Note that traffic violations will not be cleared from your report after you have successfully completed a traffic school course (if required).
+Note that offenses will not be cleared from your report after you have successfully completed a traffic school course (if required).